 Authored by the expert who managed and guided the team behind the Mexico Property Pack

-This blog post covers current housing prices in San Miguel de Allende, recent trends, and our forecasts for 2026 and beyond.
+In this blog post, we look at current housing prices in San Miguel de Allende, recent price trends, neighborhood growth, property types and realistic forecasts.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in San Miguel de Allende.